Greetings to you thrill seekers, music lovers, and conversationalists all across the fruited plane.

 It's curious that his lawyer would let him do the interview.

-There was there was nothing helpful here.
+There was nothing helpful here.

-Well, yeah, I mean I just I just I Uh he's been witnessed.
+Well, yeah, I mean, he's been witnessed.

-It's like you know, the thing with like you brought up before about Michael Jackson sleeping with kids.
+It's like, you know, the thing with, like you brought up before about Michael Jackson sleeping with kids.

 I don't know.

-But these kids are in a shower and they're all naked and he's naked and it's just like Well, don't forget now, don't forget Michael Jackson was acquitted.
+But these kids are in a shower and they're all naked and he's naked and it's just like.

-I you know, not to minimize it.
+Not to minimize it.

-But No, that's not why Michael Jackson was acquitted.
+No, that's not why Michael Jackson was acquitted.

-Michael Jackson was acquitted because the jury the the the prosecution went too far in what they were alleging, and the jury said we don't see any evidence of that.
+Michael Jackson was acquitted because the jury prosecution went too far in what they were alleging.

 The jury went right by the law.

-They the the the pri th a lot of times prosecutors overreach.
+A lot of times prosecutors overreach.

-I I'm not saying there's a connection here to this.
+I'm not saying there's a connection here to this.

-I'm just reminding you that Jackson was acquitted because the I predicted he'd be acquitted because of the way the prosecutors were dealing.
+I'm just reminding you that Jackson was acquitted because I predicted he'd be acquitted because of the way the prosecutors were dealing.

-They hadn't laid the the groundwork for that.
+They hadn't laid the groundwork for that.

-We're just gonna show you.
+We're just going to show you.

 So that was the OJ jury.